RandomStuffs22/coreos.github.com/index.markdown

 You can find the full manual for repo by visiting [Version Control with Repo and Git][vc-repo-git].

 [vc-repo-git]: http://source.android.com/source/version-control.html

+### Updating repo manifests

+The repo manifest for CoreOS lives in a git repository in `.repo/manifests`.
+If you need to update the manifest edit `default.xml` in this directory.

+`repo` uses a branch called 'default' to track the upstream branch you specify in `repo init`, this defaults to 'origin/master'.
+Keep this in mind when making changes, the origin git repository should not have a 'default' branch.

 ## Tips and Tricks